Banjo: Early origins

 Banjos with fingerboards and tuning pegs are known from the Caribbean as early as the 17th century.
 Some 18th- and early 19th-century writers transcribed the name of these instruments variously as bangie, banza, bonjaw, banjer and banjar.
+A British tourist's 1812 description of a gambling hall in Wheeling, Virginia mentions bangies: "Would that Hogarth had lived to see that room!
+One corner was occupied by a portion of the assembly, engaged in the fascinating games of all-fours, three-up and cribbage; in another stood a table of refreshments, whiskey and biscuit, surrounded by a crowd of drinkers and smokers; a group of noisy politicians held possession in the third; and in the fourth was stationed the music which consisted of two bangies played by negroes nearly in a state of nudity, and a lute through which a Chickasaw breathed delightful harmony."

-The instrument became increasingly available commercially from around the second quarter of the 19th century due to minstrel performances.
+The instrument became increasingly available commercially from around the second quarter of the 19th century due to minstrel show performances.

 Minstrel era, 1830s–1870s

 In the antebellum South, many enslaved Africans played the banjo, spreading it to the rest of the population.
 In his memoir With Sabre and Scalpel: The Autobiography of a Soldier and Surgeon, the Confederate veteran and surgeon John Allan Wyeth recalls learning to play the banjo as a child from an enslaved person on his family plantation.
 Another man who learned to play from African-Americans, probably in the 1820s, was Joel Walker Sweeney, a minstrel performer from Appomattox Court House, Virginia.
 Sweeney has been credited with adding a string to the four-string African-American banjo, and popularizing the five-string banjo.
 Although Robert McAlpin Williamson is the first documented white banjoist, in the 1830s Sweeney became the first white performer to play the banjo on stage.
 Sweeney's musical performances occurred at the beginning of the minstrel era, as banjos shifted away from being exclusively homemade folk instruments to instruments of a more modern style.
 Sweeney participated in this transition by encouraging drum maker William Boucher of Baltimore to make banjos commercially for him to sell.

-According to Arthur Woodward in 1949, Sweeney replaced the gourd with a sound box made of wood and covered with skin, and added a short fifth string about 1831.
+In 1949, Arthur Woodward credited Sweeney with replacing the gourd with a wooden sound box covered in skin, and adding a short fifth string around 1831.
 However, modern scholar Gene Bluestein pointed out in 1964 that Sweeney may not have originated either the 5th string or sound box.
 This new banjo was at first tuned d'Gdf♯a, though by the 1890s, this had been transposed up to g'cgbd'.
 Banjos were introduced in Britain by Sweeney's group, the American Virginia Minstrels, in the 1840s, and became very popular in music halls.